Scyliorhinidae: Reproduction

-Many species of catsharks, like the chain dogfish, are oviparous and lay eggs in tough egg cases with curly tendrils at each end, known as "mermaid's purses", for protection, onto the seabed.
+Scyliorhinidae includes many species of catsharks, that like the chain dogfish, are oviparous and lay eggs in tough egg cases with curly tendrils at each end, known as "mermaid's purses", for protection, onto the seabed.
 Almost a year is needed for a catshark to hatch from the egg.
 Instead of laying the eggs and letting them sit for a year, some species of catsharks hold onto the eggs until a few months before the shark hatches.
 Some catsharks exhibit ovoviviparity, aplacental viviparous, by holding onto the embryos until they are completely developed and then give live birth.
-Some species of catsharks mate by biting and holding the female’s pectoral fins and wrestle her into a mating position.
+Some species of catsharks mate by biting and holding the female's pectoral fins and wrestle her into a mating position.